estimated reading time: 34 min

 But we are here to understand the fencing tactics, and it is essential to learn how to distinguish between attack and counterattack.
 Sometimes the difference between an attack and a counterattack is subtle, and their initiation may seem almost simultaneous.
 It doesn’t matter if the attack starts 50 or 100 milliseconds earlier from a tactical perspective.
 To differentiate attacks from counterattacks, we watch for not only which weapon moved first but also for other signs like foot actions, preparatory actions, and weapon swings.

 In a situation where two fencers start in a long distance, one fencer stands still, and the other one steps into the medium distance to hit.
 If both perform correct simultaneous offensive action, the attacker is the one who moves forward.
-The attacker initiates an exchange, and the other fencer reacts because he would not reach the opponent himself but relies on the attacker to shorten the distance.
+The attacker initiates an exchange, and the other swordsman reacts because he would not reach the opponent himself but relies on the attacker to shorten the distance.
 Without an attack, his action would be pointless.

 However, it does not mean that in a match where a double hit occurs, it is always the case that one has attacked, the other has counterattacked.
 A situation where both act independently and, therefore, both are in attack is not unique.
 Simultaneous attack is an action when opponents are at a long distance and simultaneously move forward with their attacks because they similarly evaluated the opportunity as suitable and the opponent’s movement conditioned neither action.
-The simultaneous attack is a phenomenon inherent in fencing, although it has never been desired, and it will never disappear.
+The simultaneous attack is a phenomenon inherent in fencing, although it has never been desired and will never disappear.
 From a tactical point of view, this is the equal fault of both or none, which cannot be avoided in some situations.
-From a pedagogical perspective, this is less of a mistake than a double hit in an exchange, where it is clear who made the attack and who just reacted.
+From a pedagogical perspective, this is a mistake more petite than a double hit in an exchange, where it is clear who made the attack and who just reacted.
 Regardless of perspective, both could be fatal in a “real-life duel”.

 A committed Vorschlag is irrevocable, and therefore in the simultaneous attack, it is almost impossible to avert the double hit.
 As for the counterattack, the reacting fencer already had information about the ongoing threat, and therefore not only could but also had an obligation to choose appropriate defensive or offensive-defensive action to prevent double.